belmix/zclassic-swing-wallet-ui/docs/Readme-Windows.md

    After downloading the two keys, they should be available in the same directory similar to:
 ![Screenshot](https://github.com/vaklinov/zclassic-swing-wallet-ui/raw/master/docs/ZCashKeyDir.png "ZClassic keys directory on Windows")

    1.5.
-Create directory `%APPDATA%\Zclassic` and a text file `zclassic.conf` in it with the following content:
+Create directory `%APPDATA%\Zen` and a text file `zen.conf` in it with the following content:
    ```
    addnode=dnsseed.zclassic.org
    addnode=dnsseed.rotorproject.org